Timshel/OIDCWarden/playwright/README.md

 You can switch between both [version](https://github.com/Timshel/oidc_web_vault) of the front-end using the env variable `SSO_FRONTEND` with `button` or `override` (default is `button`).

+## Testing Organization and group sync

+The default config activate role, organization and groups mappings.
+Default users are configured with vairous role, organization and groups visible in [setup.sh](https://github.com/Timshel/oidcwarden/blob/main/playwright/compose/keycloak/setup.sh) or the via the admin console.

+But as an example logged as the user `test/test` create the Organization `Test` with a group `Group1`.
+Then when `test2/test2` login it will be added to the org and groups with the `Owner` role (still need to be confirmed by `test`).

 ## Running only Keycloak

 You can run just `Keycloak` with `--profile keycloak`: